lorabridge/lorabridge/README.md

 2) <i> Gateway unit </i> - Receives, decompresses and forwards the sensor data to a backend system.

 Currently the full installation of LoRaBridge connects Zigbee sensors (supported by <a href="https://www.zigbee2mqtt.io/">Zigbee2MQTT</a>) to <a href="https://www.home-assistant.io/">Home Assistant</a>.
-For details on how to customize LoRaBridge for your own needs, please refer to the developer manual (TODO: add link)
+For details on how to customize LoRaBridge for your own needs, please refer to the [developer manual](https://lorabridge.github.io/development/dev.html).

 ### Features